Angelina Jolie And Brad Pitt Remain Bound By Olive Oil And Tattoos

 Vanity Fair relays the new details that have emerged regarding the fate of Chateau Miraval.

-The estranged couple are therefore holding onto the estate as an investment for their family and additionally, Brad and Angelina have decided to be bound more symbolically as well by recently getting matching tattoos.
+The estranged couple are therefore holding onto the estate as an investment for their family, and additionally, Brad and Angelina have decided to be bound more symbolically, as well, by recently getting matching tattoos.
 The tattoos were reportedly meant to symbolically connect them as husband and wife despite the end of their marriage looming.

 Angelina Jolie & Brad Pitt Get Matching Tattoos (Pics) (via @etnow) https://t.co/Y9sq3JM1BZ